 Ramsbottom Chocolate Festival won the coveted Manchester Tourism Award 2012 – Best Small Event.
 Yes, our quirky little festival that had grown beyond expectations from humble beginnings was proud to have won this prestigious award.
 Battling competition with big town centres, our market town came out on top.
 Ruth Shedwick (former organiser) and Paul Morris (far right) collected the award at the Lowry presentation evening.

 Ramsbottom remains the home of the original and the best UK chocolate festival offering a truly unique chocolate experience for all the family.

 Ramsbottom Hits Top Ten

-We are proud to announce that Ramsbottom Chocolate Festival is in the Top Ten best Chocolate Festivals in Europe.
+Ramsbottom Chocolate Festival was noted as being in the Top Ten best Chocolate Festivals in Europe.
 Not only is our quirky event top billing for our innovative Festival design, but Ramsbottom as a town itself has also made the Top Ten for best places to live in the UK (The Sunday Times).

 For further information about the Ramsbottom Chocolate Festival, please contact firstname.lastname@example.org

 We advise our Festival goers to take public transport where available or utilise our popular park and ride service.
 Disabled parking facilities are available in town for blue badge holders behind Murray's Family Clothing.

 Catch The East Lancashire Railway and travel in style.
 For more information about return trains, other services throughout the day and prices call 0161 764 7790 or go to www.eastlancsrailway.org.uk